jay-kav/Trip-Planner/technical_manual/technical_specification.md

 ![Get Trip Members Component](technical_manual/images/GetTripMembers.png)

 #### 3.3.7 GetItineraries
 The itineraries that have the currently selected trip as their associated trip are displayed.
+This also contains a function for new itineraries to be created.
+A reference to the currently selected itinerary is then passed to the Map component

 ![Get Itineraries Component](technical_manual/images/GetItineraries.png)

 #### 3.3.9 GetActivities
+For the currently selected itinerary all the activities are retrieved.
+This is done by hitting an endpoint in the backend 'get-activities/' which interfaces with MongoDB to get the activities.

 ![Get Activities Component](technical_manual/images/GetActivities.png)